jometzg/private-event-grid/README.md

 ![alt text](https://learn.microsoft.com/en-us/azure/event-grid/includes/media/differences-between-consumption-modes/push-pull-delivery-mechanism.png "Push versus Pull")

+> Note the above pull events design only works with Event Grid Topics that have been created in an Event Grid [Namespace](https://learn.microsoft.com/en-us/azure/event-grid/create-view-manage-namespaces) and not with standalone Event Grid Topics.

 # Summary
 Attempts to use Event Grid Topics with platform (PaaS) services and a security model limits public network access, presents challenges the Azure architecture.